Laeri/check_perm_systemd/README.md

 # check_perm_systemd - Checking permissions on files called by systemd root services
-Find scripts / binaries called from systemd services with root privilege that have bad write permissions.
+Find scripts / binaries called from systemd services with root privilege that have bad write permissions (or are not owned by root).

 The program goes through every service file in '/ect/systemd/system' checks which scripts are called in